 \section{Limitations}

-Two assumptions highlight core limitations in the scope of our results for augmenting models with neurosymbolic reasoning: the valid action handicap commonly used for text game agents, and the use of gold trajectories in training the behavior cloned transformer.
+Two assumptions highlight core limitations in the scope of our results for augmenting models with neurosymbolic reasoning: the privileged access to a list of valid actions, and the use of gold trajectories for training the behavior cloned transformer.

 {\flushleft\textbf{Valid Actions:}} One of the central challenges with text games is that the space of possible action utterances is large, and text game parsers recognize only a subset of possible actions (e.g. \textit{take apple on the table}) while being unable to successfully interpret a broader range of more complex utterances (e.g. \textit{take the red fruit near the fridge}).
-As a result, nearly all contemporary models \cite[e.g.][]{ammanabrolu2020graph, NEURIPS2020_1fc30b9d,murugesan2021textbased} make use of the \textit{valid action handicap} \cite{Hausknecht-et-al-2022}, where at a given step the model is provided with an exhaustive list of possible valid actions from the environment simulator, from which one action is chosen.
-The models presented here similarly use this handicap.
+As a result, nearly all contemporary models \cite[e.g.][]{ammanabrolu2020graph, NEURIPS2020_1fc30b9d,murugesan2021textbased} make use of the \textit{valid action aid} \cite{Hausknecht-et-al-2022}, where at a given step the model is provided with an exhaustive list of possible valid actions from the environment simulator, from which one action is chosen.
+The models presented here similarly use this aid.
 The DRRN functions essentially as a ranker to select the most probable next action.
 The behavior cloned transformer generates a candidate action that is aligned using cosine similarity with the list of valid actions, where the action with the highest overlap is chosen as the next action.
-Overcoming the valid action handicap will generally require either more complex simulation engines capable of interpreting a wider variety of intents from input actions, or models that learn sets of valid actions from a large amount of training data -- though these generally demonstrate lower performance than those using valid actions \cite[e.g.][]{yao-etal-2020-keep}.
+Overcoming the \textit{valid action aid} will generally require either more complex simulation engines capable of interpreting a wider variety of intents from input actions, or models that learn sets of valid actions from a large amount of training data -- though these generally demonstrate lower performance than those using valid actions \cite[e.g.][]{yao-etal-2020-keep}.

 {\flushleft\textbf{Gold Trajectories:}} In this work we demonstrate a substantial improvement in the performance of a behavior cloned transformer when augmented with neurosymbolic reasoning, but this requires the use of gold trajectories demonstrating the use of those symbolic modules.
 Gold training data is not available in many reinforcement learning applications, and the model comparison we perform (DRRN versus behavior cloning) is meant to highlight the capacity for the behavior cloned model to learn to make use of symbolic modules through gold demonstrations, rather than to suggest the DRRN is incapable of this.
 In future work, we aim to develop training procedures to allow models that do not have the benefit of using gold trajectories to make use of symbolic modules.